andreskrey/readability.php/README.md

 This is a libxml issue and not a Readability.php bug.

-There's a workaround for this: using the summonCthulhu option.
-This will remove all script tags via regex, which is not ideal because you may end up summoning [the lord of darkness](https://stackoverflow.com/a/1732454).
+There's a workaround for this: using the `summonCthulhu` option.
+This will remove all script tags **via regex**, which is not ideal because you may end up summoning [the lord of darkness](https://stackoverflow.com/a/1732454).

+### &nbsp entities disappearing

+`&nbsp` entities are converted to spaces automatically by libxml and there's no way to disable it.

+### Self closing tags rendering as fully expanded tags

+Self closing tags like `<br />` get automatically expanded to `<br></br`.
+No way to disable it in libxml.

 ## Dependencies